 Dan and Al's Excellent Adventure

 Golly, I still haven't reviewed Space Cadets: Away Missions.
 Let's fix that right now.
-No High Scores is back up, and since I foolishly assigned Pete to it my coverage isn't at Miniature Market.

 It's a great game.
 The golden age SF setting is great, I love the Saucermen and brains-in-a-jar and so forth, but the big takeaways from this design are a couple of really quite innovative mechanics that I hope, quite frankly, that other designers rip off.
 That's high praise, Al and Dan.
 Because Overkill is just genius- it's not dissimilar to the surges from Kevin Wilson's Doom system, but it limits hits to one and then gives up to three possible choices to spend your "heroic moment" on.I think it's smoother.
 I also really like the pacing, which keeps things escalating until the aliens get to that red alert point.
 And I like the crafting and item management.
 All of which feel very fresh, on top of the lighter SF approach.